Gone with the wind – sailing spinnaker on a Sailhorse 1

 We support you on the way there.
 When you start, stick to the following rules:

 - Start with moderate wind!
-You can even practice without wind e.g. setting up and putting down or handling the spinnaker pole.
-My bow(wo)man took the tree home in winter to include it in her winter fitness training.
+You can even practice without wind e. g. setting and striking or handling the spinnaker pole.
+My bow-woman took the pole home in winter to include it in her winter fitness training.